Francescam31/Software_Design/software_design.md

 5.
+OOD incorporates abstract classes and interfaces to make the code more flexible.
+FOD can involve higher order functions in which other functions can be passed through as parameters.

 6.
-- I would use OOD because you can create generic superclasses to cover the general transactions and payment details and methods - and then create specific subclasses later for specific items.
+I would use OOD because you can create generic superclasses to cover the general transactions and payment details and methods - and then create specific subclasses later for specific items.
 This is because in OOD, the program can be extended without having to modify the core classes that run the system and then these extended classes can be customisable to the specific purpose of the program.